ansys/pyaedt/doc/source/User_guide/index.rst

             :link: intro
             :link-type: doc

-            Here's a brief example on how to launch Electronics Desktop and create a project.
+            This tutorial shows how to launch Electronics Desktop and create a project.

    .. grid-item-card:: Modeler
             :link: modeler